On-chip solid-state Zn-air microbatteries

 Dr. Mirza Mackovic

-Patent Manager Technology
+Patent & Innovation Manager Technology

 E-Mail: This email address is being protected from spambots.
 You need JavaScript enabled to view it.